Roderic Knight, PhD

 Conservatory Library LP Collection

-My principal research is on the music of the Mandinka of West Africa, and more specifically, a 21-string bridge harp called the kora.
+My principal research is on the music of the Mandinka of West Africa, and more specifically, the 21-string bridge harp called the kora.
 I have also studied Mandinka drumming.

 The Mandinka Kora Mandinka drumming

-I have also done research in India, working with several tribal groups in Madhya Pradesh and Chhattisgarh.
-See the following links for more information, and additional photos on my page in the Musicology Division
+My research in India has focused on several tribal groups in Madhya Pradesh and Chhattisgarh.
+See the following links for more information.

 The Baiga